Finding the Best Places to Retire Since 2006!

 Retire in Sahuarita, Arizona?

 Overview: Thirty miles from downtown Tucson in southern Arizona, pretty Sahuarita is headquarters to the Green Valley Pecan Company and the world's largest irrigated pecan orchard.
-The rugged Santa Rita Mountains loom east of town.
+The rugged Santa Rita Mountains loom in the east.

-Sahuarita has grown by 30% during the last decade, thanks in large part to its for attractive, reasonably-priced housing and safe neighborhoods.
-It has a crisp Southwestern feeling with Mediterranean, adobe and territorial architectural styles.
-Landscaping is primarily Xeriscape.
+Neighborhoods are attractive with a fresh, crisp Southwestern feeling.
+Mediterranean, adobe and territorial architectural styles are the norm.
+Landscaping is primarily Xeriscape (bushes, cacti and decorative rocks).
 Large, master planned communities include Quail Creek, Madera Highlands and Rancho Sahuarita.
-Rancho Resort is a small 55+ community within Sahuarita Rancho.
-There are four nice shopping malls, plus another three in neighboring Green Valley.
-Restaurants are mostly chains.
-Further amenities include the Titan Missile Museum, a dance center, the Desert Diamond Casino and 92 acres of parks.
+Rancho Resort is a small 55+ community within Rancho Sahuarita.
+Locals enjoy four nice shopping malls and a variety of chain restaurants.
+Further amenities include the Titan Missile Museum, the Desert Diamond Casino and nearly 100 acres of parks, including Sahuarita Lake Park with opportunities for boating and fishing.

-The town's Anamax Park has a recreation center, a dog park, a walking trail and sports fields.
 Events include a pecan festival, a car show, and a bicycle century ride.
-The artist colony at Tubac and the Tumaacori National Monument are only 32 minutes south of town.
+The artist colony at Tubac and the Tumaacori National Monument are only 30 minutes south of town.
 The Tohono O'odham Reservation, the Pena Blanca Lake, the Coronado National Forest, and the Kitt Peak Observatory are other easy day trips.

 Age 45 or Better: 40%